Basantallam/tomasulo/README.md

 6) Each team member was then assigned some of the functions, and we implemented them and tested them individually (unit testing).
 7) After testing and debugging all the functions individually, we started doing “integration testing”, where we tested the interaction of our functions together and ensured smooth execution.

+## Technologies We Used:
+- React
+- Node JS

 ## Steps to Run:

 Terminal:

 ```
 cd src
 npm install